Classic Strawberry Shortcake

-- Place biscuits on baking dish, brush with beaten egg white and sprinkle with coarse sugar.
+- Place biscuits on a baking dish, brush with beaten egg white, and sprinkle with coarse sugar.
 Bake for about 12-14 minutes.
 Cool about 10 minutes before serving.

 - Whip cream with sugar and vanilla.

-- To serve, cut biscuits in half, top bottom half with berries and juices, followed by a big dollop of whipped cream and the top of the biscuit.
+- To serve, cut biscuits in half, top the bottom half with berries and juices, followed by a big dollop of whipped cream and the top of the biscuit.